ndxn/Partners-in-Wine/README.md

 ### * Dashboard
 Tableau will be used to connect the database and create visualizations.
-***Link to our goolge slide storyboard:(https://docs.google.com/presentation/d/1EcvvVfTKL4tIiHU0a4hKMTTqq7IEtSOj4YtlxHUAT4Q/edit?usp=sharing)
+***Link to our goolge slide storyboard:[Wine Quality Dashboard Outline](https://docs.google.com/presentation/d/1EcvvVfTKL4tIiHU0a4hKMTTqq7IEtSOj4YtlxHUAT4Q/edit?usp=sharing)

 ***Link to our  notebook from google colab where we have our mock up database and machine learning model: [Red & White Wine_Database & Machine Learning](https://colab.research.google.com/drive/1HHpNHs4IPrtHj3WlnRHKqREtJmzaJNHD?usp=sharing)***